Winter: Cultural reckoning

+In some cultures, the season is regarded as beginning at the solstice and ending on the following equinox.
+In the Northern Hemisphere, depending on the year, this corresponds to the period between 20, 21 or 22 December and 19, 20 or 21 March.

-Since by almost all definitions valid for the Northern Hemisphere, winter spans 31 December and 1 January, the season is split across years, just like summer in the Southern Hemisphere.
+Since by almost all definitions valid for the Northern Hemisphere, winter spans 31 December and 1 January, meaning that the season takes up two calendar years, as summer does in the Southern Hemisphere.
 Each calendar year includes parts of two winters.
-This causes ambiguity in associating a winter with a particular year, e.g. "Winter 2018".
-Solutions for this problem include naming both years, e.g. "Winter 18/19", or settling on the year the season starts in or on the year most of its days belong to, which is the later year for most definitions.
+This causes ambiguity in associating a winter with a particular year, e.g. "winter 2001."
+Solutions for this problem include naming both years, e.g. "winter 2001-02", or settling on the year the season starts in or on the year most of its days belong to, which is the later year for most definitions.

+Astronomical reckoning

+In the "astronomical" reckoning, the timing of "winter" is based on astronomical fixed points (i.e., based solely on the position of the Earth in its orbit around the Sun), regardless of weather conditions.
+In one astronomical reckoning, the winter solstice is the middle of winter; being the day of the year that has fewest hours of daylight.
+Seasonal lag means that the coldest period normally follows the solstice by a few weeks.

+In another astronomical reckoning, winter begins at the winter solstice and ends at the March equinox.
+These dates are somewhat later than those used to define the beginning and end of the meteorological winter (December, January, and February in the Northern Hemisphere and June, July, and August in the Southern).

 Ecological reckoning and activity

 The snowshoe hare, and some other animals, change color in winter.

 Ecological reckoning of winter differs from calendar-based by avoiding the use of fixed dates.
 It is one of six seasons recognized by most ecologists who customarily use the term hibernal for this period of the year (the other ecological seasons being prevernal, vernal, estival, serotinal, and autumnal).
 The hibernal season coincides with the main period of biological dormancy each year whose dates vary according to local and regional climates in temperate zones of the Earth.
 The appearance of flowering plants like the crocus can mark the change from ecological winter to the prevernal season as early as late January in mild temperate climates.

 To survive the harshness of winter, many animals have developed different behavioral and morphological adaptations for overwintering: